-Students who are on financial aid suspension must submit a completed Financial Aid Appeal form with supporting documentation by the designated deadline, if they want to be considered for Title IV funding.
-The Financial Aid Director or the Financial Aid Committee will review the appeal.
-An appeal should be based on extenuating circumstances and documented by the student: i.e. hospitalization, accident, death in the family, etc. The results of the appeal will be sent to the student following the consideration and decision.
-Information and forms are available at the Office of Financial Aid & Scholarships or online at www.dinecollege.edu.
+Students who fail to maintain satisfactory academic progress, who are notified of a financial aid suspension maybe eligible for federal funds.
+The Office of Financial Aid and Scholarships Committee will review all completed appeal applications.
+An appeal should be based on extenuating circumstances and documented by the student; i.e. hospitalization, accident, death in the family, etc. The results of the appeal will be sent to the student following consideration and decision.
+Information and forms are available at the Financial Aid Office or online at www.dinecollege.edu.

-NOTE: Students are encouraged to seek other available resources including the Payment Plan / Options with Diné College pending final approval by the FA Appeal Committee.
+NOTE: Students are encouraged to seek other available resources including the Payment Plan/Options with Diné College pending final decision by the Office of Financial Aid.
+In the event the student's appeal is denied, the student will be responsible to satisfy any fees incurred.